Our law firm is handling Beech-Nut autism lawsuits in all 50 states.

 Current research and testing have shown that many commercial baby food products, including Beech-Nut baby food, are tainted with unsafe levels of heavy metals such as lead, arsenic, mercury, and cadmium.
 These metals are very unhealthy and can cause neurologic disorders such as ADD and autism in developing children.

 Lead, arsenic, mercury, and cadmium are elements referred to as toxic heavy metals and they are very harmful to the human body.
-Exposure to these elements has been specifically linked to neurological heath conditions in children with developing brains.
-Sadly, a recent investigation by Congress has shown that we may actually been feeding these toxic metals to our children for years without realizing it.
+Exposure to these elements has been specifically linked to neurological health conditions in children with developing brains.
+Sadly, a recent investigation by Congress has shown that we may have been feeding these toxic metals to our children for years without realizing it.

 - Arsenic Levels in Beech-Nut Baby Food

-The maximum safe arsenic levels for bottled water set by the FDA is 10 ppb (parts per billion).
+The maximum safe arsenic level for bottled water set by the FDA is 10 ppb (parts per billion).
 The USHR Report found that Beech-Nut used ingredients after they tested as high as 913 ppb arsenic – 91 times the FDA’s maximum safe limit.
+Digest that: 91 times!
 This was the highest arsenic level for any ingredient used by any manufacturer.
 The USHR Report also found that Beech-Nut regularly used “high-arsenic” additives that tested over 300 ppb (30 times the FDA limit).

 - Lead Levels in Beech-Nut Baby Food